angular/angular/aio/content/guide/component-interaction.md

 ## Parent calls an _@ViewChild()_

-The *local variable* approach is simple and easy.
+The *local variable* approach is easy.
 But it is limited because the parent-child wiring must be done entirely within the parent template.
 The parent component *itself* has no access to the child.